sebosp/eframe-sc2/README.md

 15. Future: Integrate rerun-cli viewer, dunno if we can bundle it here so that the binary is available when the application is ran?
 16. Future: MMR lost/won over time to each other.

+## In Progress:

+1. Select Two Players:
+- Problem: Players are selected by "name", however a player may have multiple accounts and result in multiple "player_toon_id".
+Also other players may decide to use tha same "name" string and the stats would look broken.
+- Current patch: a player name (without the clan or ID) will be used to group them together and allow selection.
+If the replay dataset contains garbage, it's hard to keep it clean from the very start.
+- Future: Allow some sort of "well-known-ids" (maybe a file) where top players are known and configured/grouped and then one can use these well-knotwn-ids rather than Strings.
+-